iandtsoft-27452103/Asklepios/README.md

 (6) Python's version: 3.12.10

-(7) It's necessary thet the latest stable version of PyTorch is installed.
+(7) It's necessary that the latest stable version of PyTorch is installed.

 (8) CUDA Version: 12.8.1